1935–36 Birmingham F.C. season

-The 1935–36 Football League season was Birmingham Football Club's 40th in the Football League and their 23rd in the First Division.
+The 1935–36 Football League season was Birmingham Football Club's 40th season overall in the Football League and their 23rd consecutive season in the First Division.
 They finished in 12th position in the 22-team division.
 They entered the 1935–36 FA Cup at the third round proper and lost to Barnsley in that round after a replay.

 Twenty-seven players made at least one appearance in nationally organised competition, and there were fourteen different goalscorers.
 Forward Fred Harris was ever-present for the 44-match season, and Charlie Wilson Jones was leading scorer with 20 goals, of which 19 came in the league.